jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

 The sugar trading data is again available at
 <a href="http://assets.datacamp.com/production/course_1478/datasets/trade.dta" target="_blank" rel="noopener noreferrer">http://assets.datacamp.com/production/course_1478/datasets/trade.dta</a>.

+> ## *Question*
+>
-After you’ve imported the data frame, you should plot two of its variables, `Import` against `Weight_I`, and describe their relationship!
+> After you’ve imported the data frame, you should plot two of its
-`haven` is already loaded in your R session, so you can start importing straight away.

-**Possible Answers:**

-:white_large_square: The relation between the import figures in USD and the import figures in weight can be described with a quadratic function that has a local maximum.<br> :white_check_mark: The import figures in USD and the import figures in weight are rather positively correlated.<br> :white_large_square: The import figures in USD and the import figures in weight are negatively associated.
-Along the points there is a monotonic decreasing trend.<br> :white_large_square: No relationship can be guessed between the weight and the value of the imported sugar.<br>
+> variables, `Import` against `Weight_I`, and describe their
+> relationship!<br> <br> ⬜ The relation between the import figures in
+> USD and the import figures in weight can be described with a quadratic
+> function that has a local maximum.<br> ✅ The import figures in USD
+> and the import figures in weight are rather positively correlated.<br>
+> ⬜ The import figures in USD and the import figures in weight are
+> negatively associated.
+Along the points there is a monotonic
+> decreasing trend.<br> ⬜ No relationship can be guessed between the
+> weight and the value of the imported sugar.<br>

 ## Import SPSS data with haven